 3. Plumbing.
 A plumbing update can help prevent burst pipes.
 It can also lower your insurance premiums.
 Here’s what to put on your checklist:

-- Install low flow-faucets and showerheads and save up to 8 gallons of water per minute.
+• Install low-flow faucets and showerheads and save up to eight gallons of water per minute.

 4. HVAC.
 Inspect heating, cooling and ventilation systems every year.
 Replace forced-air furnace filters every other month.
 Hire a professional to check and clean your equipment on an annual basis.
 Consider replacing any outdated heating or cooling systems with energy-efficient units.

 5. Lighting.
-Did you know lighting accounts for 10% of your electric bill?
+Did you know lighting accounts for around 15% of an average home’s electricity use?
 Replacing inefficient light bulbs can make a big difference.
-Choose energy-saving incandescents, compact fluorescent lamps (CFLs) or light-emitting diodes (LEDs).
-Reduce lighting use with sensors, dimmers or timers.
+Choose energy-saving incandescents, compact fluorescent lamps (CFLs), or light-emitting diodes (LEDs).
+Reduce lighting use with sensors, dimmers, or timers.

 Sources: